Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Optimizations to be moderately compliant.
 * Additional options to be maximally compliant.

+In other words, these requirements are specified here as all being normative requirements, and are classified only by different levels of compliance in the rest of the document.

 ## On the wire between client and server

 In this section we consider both data on the wire and the service provided to